Frostpunk 2: Development

 Similar to the first game, Frostpunk 2 was developed by 11 Bit Studios.
 A team of about 70 people worked on the game's development and production.
 While the original game was about enduring and surviving an apocalypse, the sequel focused more on keeping a city prosperous, building for a better future, and adapting to a new set of challenges and circumstances.
 According to game director Jakub Stokalski, while extreme temperature and other natural hazards may still lead to a city's collapse, "social survival is even more important" and mismanaging the populace and not being able to satisfy the demands of various factions may lead to "tension and conflict".
 Stokalski added that "Frostpunk 2 is really about this observation that we can only come together so far to overcome the obstacles in front of us, and that ultimately the biggest enemy is always human nature".
 The team took inspirations from stories of towns and cities rebuilding following a period of hardships.

 11 Bit Studios announced Frostpunk 2 in August 2021.
 Early previews of the game revealed the Utopia mode, a sandbox building mode, as the studio expected it to become the most requested feature by the community.
 The game was initially set to be released for Windows PC, PlayStation 5 and Xbox Series X and Series S on July 25, 2024.
 On March 18, 2024, the 11 bit studios team announced the release of a pre-release version of the game for owners of the Deluxe version, which includes the ability to install and run the game in sandbox mode before the main release date.
 Later that year, on June 27, the game developers announced that the launch date had been postponed to September 20, 2024, following the early access feedback, which led to new additions to the game mechanics.

 On November 27, 2024.
 A roadmap for future updates was released including a "Free Major Content Update" in 2025, as well as three paid DLCs.
-Two of them, titled "Spectrum" and "Aurora" to be released in 2025 and a third yet unnamed DLC for 2026.
-Following the release of the Free Major Content Update on May 8, 2025, the roadmap was updated on May 20.
-The release of Aurora DLC was postponed to 2026.
-Each upcoming DLC will be preceded by a Free Major Content Update.
+The first DLC pack, titled "Fractured Utopias", was released in December 2025.
+It introduced eight new factions, a new map, as well as additional narrative events and unlocks.
+The second DLC pack, titled "Breach of Trust", is set to be released on June 23, 2026.